bharathkreddy/expressapp/README.md

       1. First add a route to tourRouter.js
       2. Create a middleware to Prefill all the query fields and use this middleware in the router to hit the controller getAllTours.
    8. **6601f03** Aggregates - create a new route, and add aggregate operation.
+   9. REFACTOR: all the sorting, filtering, pagination etc features moved to a class in utils/apiFeatures.js.
 5. **eac90c2** Mongoose middleware : you must add all middleware and plugins `before` calling mongoose.model().
 Calling pre() or post() after compiling a model does not work in Mongoose.
    1. Document pre-save hook.
       1. a pre-hook document middleware added, uses slugify package, creates a slug and adds it to the document on every save (`create()` fires `save()` hooks.).
 This requires we add the `slug` property to the schema.